matRandall/exampleOnlineTimewarpedMotions/README.md

  year={2022}}
 ```

-Some motions utilised within this research and subsequently depicted in some of the video in this repository were sourced from the [HDM05 dataset](https://resources.mpi-inf.mpg.de/HDM05/) reference below.
+Some motions utilised within this research and subsequently depicted in some of the videos in this repository were sourced from the [HDM05 dataset](https://resources.mpi-inf.mpg.de/HDM05/) reference below.

 # References
 Müller, M., Röder, T., Clausen, M., Eberhardt, B., Krüger, B. and Weber, A., 2007.
 Mocap database hdm05. *Institut für Informatik II, Universität Bonn*.